rfdavid/rfdavid.github.io/_posts/2022-08-31-influence-functions.markdown

 Computing the inverse hessian is quite expensive and infeasible for a network with lots of parameters.
 In numpy, it can be calculated using  `numpy.linalg.inv`.
 As a side note, numpy is mostly written in c and the high-level functions are python bindings.
 Nevertheless, it is still an expensive function.
-In the PyTorch framework, you can compute the Hessians using `torch.autograd.functional.hessian` and then inversing it with `torch.linalg.inv`.
-In spite of that, second-order optimization techniques can efficiently approximate the calculation.
+In PyTorch framework, you can compute the Hessians using `torch.autograd.functional.hessian` and then inversing it with `torch.linalg.inv`.
+I'm going to expand a little bit here using examples because this is a bit tricky.
+The module `nn.torch` contains different classes that provides useful methods for models that inherit `nn.Module`.

+*funcional* modules
+takes NN modules and turn them in purely functional stateless so you can explicitely pass parameters to a function.

+`torch.autograd.functional` requires to pass the paramenter to a function (see the long discussion [here](https://github.com/pytorch/pytorch/issues/49171)).

 ### Conjugate Gradients